ezrogha/E-shop/README.md

 # Eshop
-An e-commerce store created with NodeJs and EJS with the MVC design patterns
+A server-side rendered E-commerce shop structured using the MVC design pattern